 10am - 3.30pm, Thursday 5 October 2017, Birmingham (UK)

-This training course for fleet and HR personnel looks at the procedures an organisation should have in place to provide appropriate support following a road crash or other sudden, violent event.
-The training covers:
+This training course for fleet and HR personnel looked at the procedures an organisation should have in place to provide appropriate support following a road crash or other sudden, violent event.
+The training covered:

 - Practical and procedural issues following a sudden death or serious injury

 - Possible commercial and legal implications for your company